You are using an old browser with security vulnerabilities and can not use the features of this website.

 Teaching and research make a significant contribution to a variety of local and global challenges in the broadest sense of value creation.
 From the perspective of a university's internationalization strategy, it is necessary to create an awareness of these important global issues through a strategic focus.
 In the broadest sense, these relate to the goals identified within the framework of the United Nations' Sustainable Development Goals (SDGs).
 The University of Potsdam has therefore declared internationalization through global issues to be another strategic field of action.

-The University of Potsdam submitted an interim report in October and will continue to work to implement these measures in 2019 before submitting a final report at the end of 2019, which will be commented on by expert reviewers in a final inspection.
+The University of Potsdam submitted an interim report in October 2019 and continued working on the implementation of the measures in 2019 before submitting a final report at the end of 2019, which will be commented on by the reviewers after a final inspection in January 2020.